Skip to main content

 --entity-typesComma-separated list of entity types to include.

---branch-diffCompute diff from Git branch range instead of full content (e.g. main...feature/X).
+--branch-diffCompute diff from Git branch range instead of full content (e.g. origin/main..HEAD).

 Examples